ayahner/json-transform-vscode/README.md

 Initial release of JSONTransform

 ### 1.0.5

 Changed .json extension required to json/jsonc language type required (works in unsafed file now) Updated the output window name to JMESPath Output Added error on incoorect language type to the console

 ### 1.0.6

 Now persisting the last expression in globalStore

+### 1.0.7

+No longer auto opens the output tab in workspace panel

 ## License